SeanKilleen/seankilleen.github.io/toolbox/index.md

 * **[ImgBurn] [ImgBurn]** - A tool for creating disc images
 * **[Virtual CloneDrive] [Virtual CloneDrive]** – a good free tool to mount disc images.
 * **[LogParser 2.x Studio] [LogParser 2.x Studio]** - A tool for easily loading and querying log files in classic formats (such as IIS logs)
-* **[RDCMan] [RDCMan]** - A tool for managing many remote desktop connections.
-Useful in large client environments where you may need to remote into many machines.

 [ActiveInbox]: http://activeinboxhq.com
 [CardCounter for Trello]: https://chrome.google.com/webstore/detail/cardcounter-for-trello-wi/jbdmgabkegidhagemkfdogmplgelaoab